Power

 Power(t) = CP + W'/t

-CP is the asymptotic "critical power" — very similar to FTP, but usually a bit lower and better calibrated.
+CP is the asymptotic "critical power" — very similar to FTP, but not interchangeable: CP usually sits slightly above FTP and is better calibrated.
 W' (say "W prime") is your anaerobic work reserve in joules.

 Pros: